The CM class number one problem for curves of genus $2$: Introduction

-\begin{cor} There are finitely many curves of genus 2 with CM by an order $\OO$ in a number field $K$ defined over the reflex field.
-The fields are those of \mbox{Theorems \ref{thm: non-normallist}--\ref{thm: cycliclist},} the complete list of orders can be computed using the methods of \cite{bisson} and the curves using the methods of \cite{bouyer}.
+Bouyer-Streng~\cite{bouyer} prove that the 19 curves in \cite{wame} are exactly the curves with $\OO=\OO_K$ for these fields~$K$ and Bisson-Streng~\cite{bisson} prove that the two curves in the statement are exactly the curves with $\OO\subsetneq\OO_K$ for these fields~$K$. \end{proof}

-\end{cor} In Section \ref{section: CM}, we give some definitions and facts from CM theory, and state the CM class number one problem for curves of genus $g\leq 2$.
-In Section \ref{non-normal}, we prove \mbox{Theorem \ref{thm: non-normallist}.} The strategy is as follows.
-We first show that there are only finitely many such CM fields by bounding their discriminant.
-The bound will be too large for practical purposes, but by using ramification theory and $L$-functions, we improve the bound which we then use to enumerate the fields.
-Section \ref{cyclic} proves Theorem \ref{thm: cycliclist} using the same strategy as in Section \ref{non-normal}.
+\begin{cor} There are only finitely many simple CM curves of genus $2$ defined over the reflex field.
+The corresponding CM fields are those of Theorems~{\ref{thm: non-normallist}--\ref{thm: cycliclist},} the complete list of orders can be computed using the methods of \cite{bisson} and the curves using the methods of \cite{bouyer}. \end{cor} In Section \ref{section: CM}, we give some definitions and facts from CM theory, and state the CM class number one problem for curves of genus $g\leq 2$.
+In Sections \ref{non-normal-partone}--\ref{sec:enumerating}, we prove Theorem~\ref{thm: non-normallist}.
+The plan is as follows.
+We first show that there are only finitely many non-biquadratic quartic CM fields with CM class number one by bounding their discriminant (Section~\ref{non-normal-partone}).
+The bound will be too large for practical purposes, but by using ramification theory and $L$-functions, we improve the bound (Section~\ref{non-normal-parttwo}), which we then use to enumerate the CM fields (Section~\ref{sec:enumerating}).
+Section~\ref{cyclic} proves Theorem~\ref{thm: cycliclist} using the same strategy as in Sections~\ref{non-normal-partone}--\ref{sec:enumerating}.